-Click Tools > Mail Merge Wizard.
-On the first page of the wizard (Figure 292), select Use the current document and click Next.
+1) Click Tools > Mail Merge Wizard.
+On the first page of the wizard, select Use the current document and click Next.

-Figure 292: select starting document
+Figure 278: select starting document

-2) On the second page (Figure 293), select E-mail message and click Next.
+2) On the second page, select E-mail message and click Next.

-Figure 293: Select document type
+Figure 279: Select document type

-- 3) On the third page (Figure 294), click the Select Address List button.
+3) On the third page, click the Select Address List button.
 Select the required address list (even if only one is shown) and then click OK.
-(If the address list you need is not shown here, you can click Add to find it and add it to the list.) - 4) Back on the Select address list page, click Next.
-On the Create salutation page (Figure 295), deselect This document should contain a salutation.
+(If the address list you need is not shown here, you can click Add to find it and add it to the list.)

-Figure 294: Selecting an address list
+Figure 280: Selecting an address list